Like many pro athletes, there has been a lot of speculation lately about whether or not WWE wrestlers use steroids.

 WWE Wrestlers Who Have Used Performance-Enhancing Drugs

-Many people have accused other WWE stars, including Vince McMahon, John Cena, Dave Bautista (Batista), and Ettore Ewen (Big E), of using performance-enhancing drugs.
-However, they have never failed a drug test.
+Accusations extend to other stars like Vince McMahon, John Cena, Dave Bautista (Batista), and Ettore Ewen (Big E), though they haven't failed drug tests.

 Related Articles: